bertomartin/Halbert/README.markdown

 brilliance of other developers, but it lets you just get to hacking with nice, pretty tools.

+Oh, and we have facilities for TDD with Evergreen + Jasmine.

 ## Typical Workflow

 ### Try some SCSS